CS-198-Team-1/edgenet-rewrite/README.md

 ### Examples
 To run sample pipelines locally, run two terminals (or if running practically, two terminals on different machines) and run the following command to run the sample pipelines:

-On the cloud (make sure you run this locally, or in a machine with a public IP properly set in `config.py`):
+On the cloud/server (make sure you run this locally, or in a machine with a public IP properly set in `config.py`):
 ```
 python3 -m pipelines.examples.simple.cloud
 ```